Felting Workshops - NSW/Northern Rivers

-“Black Sheep Farm” – Felt making workshops are designed to introduce the basic techniques used to make felt where students will be able to create a flat felted piece like a wall hanging, a table runner, a wrap or a nuno felted scarf.
+This Felt Making Workshops are designed to introduce the basic techniques used to make felt where students will be able to create a flat felted piece like a wall hanging, a table runner, a wrap or a nuno felted scarf.
 There is also the opportunity to work three dimensional to produce felted slippers, a tea cosy or a hot water bottle cover.

 These workshops will be an opportunity to explore colour combinations, surface design and embellishments that can be incorporated into the felt without sewing.

 The first part of the day will be used to design and lay out the coloured wool and to embellish the surface of the wool.